What is SB 807, the Teacher Recruitment and Retention Act of 2017?

 Teachers report various reasons for leaving the profession, including lack of support or feeling undervalued.
 Teachers also report they leave or choose other professions for economic reasons such as low salaries, the high-cost of housing and the cost of ongoing required training and directly contribute to the difficulty in recruiting talented new teachers into the profession.

-SB 807 addresses these problems with a bold investment to demonstrate the state values teachers and is encouraging teachers to stay in the profession by effectively giving teachers, who have stayed in the classroom for longer than five years, a raise of 4% to 6%.
+SB 807 addresses these problems with a bold investment to demonstrate the state values teachers and is encouraging teachers to stay in the profession by effectively giving teachers who serve low-income communities a tax cut in years 6-10 of years of teaching.
 The bill also helps eliminate some of the financial barriers to entering the field by helping teachers recoup their financial investment in required training.

-This legislation is designed to stop the flow of teachers leaving the profession, curb the impacts of the Baby Boomer retirement wave and incentivize students to consider teaching as their career.
+This legislation is designed to stop the flow of teachers leaving the classroom in our neediest schools and incentivize students to consider teaching as their career.

 SB 807 follows a simple formula: Investing in well-trained teachers = better academic outcomes, better jobs, and a better economy.

-By reducing teacher turnover and increasing the number of effective teachers who remain in the classroom, school and other public costs will be reduced.
+By reducing teacher turnover and increasing the number of effective teachers who remain in the classroom in our most disadvantaged communities, school and other public costs will be reduced.
 For example, a 50% decrease in turnover saves school districts an average of $123.5 million annually by avoiding the costs of recruiting, hiring and training as many new candidates.

 We project an uptick in positive educational outcomes for students by having effective teachers stay in the classroom.
 Based on the fact there are non-permanent, rotating adults currently teaching over 155,000 students in California classrooms, filling these vacancies with well-trained teachers would boost economic gains for those students by $270 million annually.
 And higher educational attainment saves money.
 For example, it decreases the school-to-prison pipeline, saving $71,000 to house one state prisoner a year.
 A 2% reduction in institutional incarceration will save the state $167 million annually.